fabmax/physx-js-webidl/README.md

 # physx-js-webidl
-Javascript bindings for Nvidia PhysX 4.1.2 based on WebIDL
+Javascript bindings for Nvidia PhysX 4.1.2 based on WebIDL.

 This repo is based on the awesome work made by [prestomation/PhysX](https://github.com/prestomation/PhysX) and [ashconnell/physx-js](https://github.com/ashconnell/physx-js) and provides emscripten / WebIDL based